akarve/bip-keychain/pre-bips/steganographic-seeds.md

     > Although more than 256 bits of entropy exceeds today's ECDSA private keys,
     > it rightfully leaves the door open for stronger keys in the future
-    > and further permits repurposing of today's mnemonics for tomorrow's larger
+    > and further permits today's mnemonics to be repurposed, without change,
-    > keys.
+    > for tomorrow's larger keys.

 **As result, Bitcoin users seeking to evade oppressive governments and other attackers have fewer defenses than the protocol naturally affords.**